w3f/polkadot-wiki/docs/general/glossary.md

 Delegated Proof-of-Stake in that nominators are subject to loss of stake if they nominate a bad validator; delegators are not subject to loss of stake based on the behavior of the validator.
-Note that some other blockchain technologies may use the term Delegated Proof-of-Stake, even if delegators can be slashed.
-Polkadot uses the Phragmén method to allocate stake to nominees.
+Note that some other blockchain technologies may use the term Delegated Proof-of-Stake, even if delegators can be slashed. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses the Phragmén method to allocate stake to nominees.

 ## Nominator